Robotic Assisted Surgery

 How the Mako Robotic-Arm Works

-Over the years, knee replacement techniques and instrumentation have undergone countless improvements.
+Over the years, hip and knee replacement techniques and instrumentation have undergone countless improvements.

 When you hear ‘robotic-arm assisted technology,’ it’s important to understand that the Mako Robotic-Arm doesn’t actually perform the surgery.
 Your surgery is performed by your chosen surgeon, using the Mako System software to pre-plan your surgery.

-Your surgeon will guide the Mako robotic-arm to remove diseased bone and cartilage after which we will insert a total or partial knee implant.
+Your surgeon will guide the Mako robotic-arm to remove diseased bone and cartilage after which we will insert a hip replacement or total or partial knee implant.
 Mako Technology was designed to help surgeons provide patients with a personalised surgical experience based on their specific diagnosis and anatomy.

 Personalised for you